sanyagianani/Sentiment_Training/README.md

 # Sentiment Training Model

-This repository contains a Jupyter Notebook for training and evaluating a sentiment analysis model on financial headlines.
+This repository contains a Jupyter Notebook for training and evaluating a sentiment analysis model on financial news headlines.

 # Overview
 The notebook `Sentiment_Training.ipynb` walks through: